 In civil litigation costs normally follow the event.
 This means that the winner in a case should get his or her costs returned.

-However, this is perhaps shockingly not now applied in most cases brought under the POCA 2002 cash seizure legislation.
+However, this is often, perhaps unfairly, not applied in most cases brought under the POCA 2002 cash seizure legislation.
 The courts have recently decided that since there is a public interest in such proceedings being brought (if they are brought on reasonable grounds and in good faith) the authorities should not be discouraged from making seizure applications through fear of having to pay costs.
 This means that costs are not usually awarded to the individual who successfully defends the case.

 However, if the court is of the view that the application should never have been brought or continued with after explanations about the origin of the cash had been given, it will award costs against the applicant.
 The prospect of recovering costs is something POCA solicitors must always be aware of.